ShreyashMehta179/STORE-RATING-PLATFORM/README.md

 Examples:

-Average Store Rating
+Average Store RatingTotal RatingsRating DistributionMonthly Rating GrowthUser GrowthStore GrowthMost Reviewed StoresTop Rated Stores
-Total Ratings
-Rating Distribution
-Monthly Rating Growth
-User Growth
-Store Growth
-Most Reviewed Stores
-Top Rated Stores

 Analytics are not hardcoded and are generated from database records.